 TIP 1 - Look after your scalp

-Though you might not directly see your scalp under your mop – and, er, it being on the top of your noggin – it needs just as much care as your hair.
+Though you might not see much of your scalp, it needs just as much care as your hair.
 In winter the drying duo of central heating and frosty weather can strip away moisture, creating a dry, flaky scalp.
-In fact, as you turn the taps to hot in your shower in the colder months this extra heat can over-wash hair and strip it of its natural oils too.
+And, as you turn the taps to hot in your shower in the colder months this extra heat can over-wash hair and strip it of its natural oils too.
 As these oils are what ordinarily keep your hair protected and looking healthy, taking care of them is even more crucial for your winter coiffure.

 Tip 2 - Take a break from your heated styling appliances